Des1red/CypherVamp/README.md

   ## Aggresive Scan Option :

   - **Port Specification**:
-  - The user is prompted to specify the maximum port number to be scanned.
+  - The user is prompted to specify the port number to be scanned.
 If no input is provided, the default maximum port number is set to 10,000.

   - This allows customization of the port range to be scanned based on user input.